1Password/scim-examples/azure-container-apps/ADVANCED.md

     ```
 2. Edit the following in the .json file:
     - **Actor**: Enter the email address of the Google Workspace administrator for the service account.
     - **Bridge Address**: Enter your SCIM bridge domain.
 This is the Application URL for your Container App, found on the overview page (not your 1Password account sign-in address).
 For example: `https://scim.example.com`.
+Ensure to leave the `https://` in the bridge address, and do not add any trailing `/` to your URL.
 3. Save the file.

 ### Step 3: Create your Google Workspace secrets and update your SCIM bridge deployment